angusmcb/wntr-qgis/README.md

 Whilst the plugin is very flexible in how it's used, the key principles are the following four steps:

 1. **Layer Creation** Layers can either be created using the 'Create Template Layers' processing algorithm, or imported from EPANET files using the tools provided in the processing toolbox (or you can create them manually).
+If you are not sure where to start, type 'Net3.inp' into the 'Import from Epanet .inp file' algorithm.
 All of the layers are optional - only create what you need.
 	- Junctions
 	- Reservoirs
 	- Tanks